- Cover all the core aspects of business, to get an excellent foundation for working in business management.

 Retail Issues and Applications

-Whether you want to work for a SME company, a local government organisation or develop creative marketing projects, our courses equip you with the skills necessary to succeed in a business environment.
-Each of our undergraduate business degrees is underpinned with the idea of business readiness, which is supported by a three year compulsory Business Readiness module.
-This will ensure that when you graduate, you can offer employers specific attributes which demonstrate the contribution you can make to their organisations.
+Whether you want to work for a multinational, SME or public sector organisation, our courses equip you with the knowledge, skills and attributes necessary to succeed in business management.
+Each of our undergraduate business degrees is underpinned by the idea of ‘business readiness’.
+While with us, you will engage with a three-year compulsory Business Readiness module.
+It will ensure that when you graduate, you will be able to demonstrate to employers the value that you can add to their organisation.

 Why do I need to be business ready?

 It is critical that you are able to stand out in the graduate job market.
 You will be able to demonstrate the knowledge, skills (including critical analysis, problem solving and expressing ideas verbally and in writing), and values, (your work ethos and resilience).
 These things combined make you ‘business ready’.

 Employers desire evidence of professional experience in the role that you are applying for.
 You will have a wealth of experience gained through your course and through volunteering, part-time work experience, student projects and other activities.
 The Business Readiness module, guides you in crafting experiences into a personal narrative that evidences the knowledge, skills and attributes that you could contribute to an organisation.